laravel/docs/pennant.md

 <a name="testing"></a>
 ## Testing

-When testing code paths that include feature flags, gaining control of those flags in your tests is vital.
-The easiest way to control feature flags in your tests is to override their returned value.
-Say you have the following feature definition in your service provider:
+When testing code that interacts with feature flags, the easiest way to control the feature flag's returned value in your tests is to simply re-define the feature.
+For example, imagine you have the following feature defined in one of your application's service provider:

 ```php
 use Illuminate\Support\Arr;